Philamand/AutoBacklog/README.md

 ### Admin Setup

-In the admin, head to Psn accounts and add a PSN account with it's NPSSO to be able to access tha PlayStation API.
+In the admin, head to Psn accounts and add a PSN account with it's NPSSO to be able to access the PlayStation API.

 Then, downlad the `json/All_Titles.json` file from this repository: https://github.com/andshrew/PlayStation-Titles/tree/main/Json and import it in the Play station titles section of the admin.